3mdeb/blog.3mdeb.com/source/_posts/2017-06-30-uefi-slash-edk-ii-corebootpkg-on-pc-engines-apu2.markdown

 For interested in that topi I recommend to take look at [video from coreboot conference 2016](https://youtu.be/I08NHJLu6Us?list=PLiWdJ1SEk1_AfMNC6nD_BvUVCIsHq6f0u).

+All my modification from below article can be found in [3mdeb edk2 fork](https://github.com/3mdeb/edk2/tree/apu2-uefi)

 ## Firmware

 Let's start with building APU2 mainline.
 First follow [this instruction](https://github.com/pcengines/release_manifests)